Doctor of Education: United States

-In the United States, the EdD tends to be granted by the school of education of universities and is a terminal degree in education.
-Majors within the EdD may include: counseling, curriculum and instruction/curriculum and teaching, educational administration, education policy, educational psychology, educational technology, higher education, human resource development, language/linguistics, leadership or technology/innovation in instruction.
-The EdD is recognized for appointment as a professor or lecturer in a university.
+In the United States, the Ed.D. tends to be granted by the school of education of universities and is a terminal degree in education.
+Majors within the Ed.D. may include: counseling, curriculum and instruction/curriculum and teaching, educational administration, education policy, educational psychology, educational technology, higher education, human resource development, language/linguistics, leadership or technology/innovation in instruction.
+The Ed.D. is recognized for appointment as a professor or lecturer in a university.
 It may also be recognized as preparation for administrative positions in education and human development field, such as superintendent of schools, human resource director, or principal.

-From the very beginning, there was a formal division between the EdD and the PhD in education, and the growing popularity of the applied doctorates was met by faculty in the arts and sciences questioning their legitimacy.
+From the very beginning, there was a formal division between the Ed.D. and the Ph.D. in education, and the growing popularity of the applied doctorates was met by faculty in the arts and sciences questioning their legitimacy.
 They argued that practical and vocational aims were inappropriate for doctoral study, which they contended should be focused on producing scholarly research and college professors.
 The EdD and the colleges of education that granted them continued to face criticism through the 1980s.
-In 2013, Harvard University, the first institution to award the EdD degree, accepted its last EdD cohort and instead now offers both the Doctor of Philosophy in Education and the Doctor of Educational Leadership (EdLD) degrees.
+In 2013, Harvard University, the first institution to award the Ed.D. degree, accepted its last Ed.D. cohort and instead now offers both the Doctor of Philosophy in Education and the Doctor of Educational Leadership (Ed.L.D.) degrees.